FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 * on the password plus username, email address or email sub-address
 * on the password and an exact match on username or email address, or commonly used passwords like "password".

-While you know your security requirements, we recommend matching on password alone, as this provides the most protection.
+While you know your security requirements best, we recommend matching on password alone, as this provides the most protection.

 Matching rules apply to all passwords provided whenever a user is created.
 This includes: